tianyikillua/pymapping/README.md

 ### Installation

 To install `pymapping`, you are invited to use `pip` and its associated options

 ```
 pip install -U pymapping
 ```

 The MEDCoupling library is a strong dependency of this package.
-Currently by installing via the previous `pip` command it will automatically install the [medcoupling](https://github.com/tianyikillua/medcoupling) Python package (a repackaging of the official library), which requires a Windows / Linux system and a Python 3.6 or 3.7 environment.
+Currently by installing via the previous `pip` command it will automatically install the [medcoupling](https://github.com/tianyikillua/medcoupling) Python package (a repackaging of the official library).

 ### Testing

 To run the `pymapping` unit tests, check out this repository and type

 ```
 pytest
 ```